Nicole Bobek: Skating career

-Bobek struggled with back problems during the 1996-97 season but won the bronze medal at the 1997 U.S. Championships.
+Bobek struggled with back problems during the 1996–97 season but won the bronze medal at the 1997 U.S. Championships.
 Her coach Carlo Fassi died from a heart attack at the 1997 World Championships.
 She was coached for a time by his widow, Christa Fassi, in Lake Arrowhead, California.
 She won bronze at the 1998 U.S. Nationals.
 At the 1998 Winter Olympics, she was impaired by a hip injury and finished in 17th-place.
 She withdrew from the subsequent World Championships due to a hip injury.

 In the summer of 1998, Bobek left her coach, Christa Fassi, and returned to Richard Callaghan in Bloomfield Hills, Michigan.
 She finished 4th at the 1998 Skate America and won silver at the 1998 Trophée Lalique.
 She did not compete at the 1999 U.S. Championships.
 In August 1999, she began working with coach Kerry Leitch in Bradenton, Florida.
 Bobek withdrew from her two Grand Prix assignments, the 1999 Sparkassen Cup on Ice and 1999 Trophée Lalique, after falling ill in early November with an internal infection and a reaction to prescription drugs.
 She missed the qualifying events for the 2000 U.S. Championships and her application for a medical bye was declined.
 Although Bobek suggested in an April 2000 interview that she had not ended her competitive career, she never returned to competition.

 Bobek toured with Champions on Ice for several years until 2004.
 She also appeared in numerous other shows and professional competitions.

 At her peak, Bobek was a strong jumper although some of her jumps did not have the best technique; for instance, she had a very marked flutz (a Lutz jump which is done from the wrong edge).
-She had a lasting impact on ladies' figure skating because of her signature move, a spiral with the free leg extended very high.
+She had a lasting impact on ladies' figure skating because of her signature move, a spiral with the free leg extended very high, which influenced later skaters such as Michelle Kwan and Sasha Cohen.
 Television commentators including Dick Button and Peggy Fleming were so complimentary of Bobek's spiral that it was widely copied by other U.S. skaters, setting off a fad for extreme flexibility moves.